2017 Play Lab & Spring Workshops

 Synopsis: In 1990, Ohio Governor Richard Celeste granted clemency to 25 battered women who had been sentenced to life in prison for having killed their abusers.
 This act precipitated a change in state law to allow such women to introduce expert testimony in their defense proving that they suffered from what came to be known as the battered woman syndrome.
 Ohio was one of the last states to change these laws.
 Our play is a fictionalized account of the real-life relationship between two Cleveland women from very different backgrounds who became involved in this and how it impacted both their lives.

-The Panther Dancer by Logan Cutler Smith
+Written by Logan Cutler Smith

-A staged reading directed by Tyson Douglas Rand
+Directed by Tyson Douglas Rand

 Dramaturgy by David Todd